apache/pekko/docs/src/main/paradox/stream/stream-composition.md

 ## Dependency

-To use Akka Streams, add the module to your project:
+To use Pekko Streams, add the module to your project:

 @@dependency[sbt,Maven,Gradle] {
-  bomGroup=org.apache.pekko bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
+  bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
   symbol1=PekkoVersion
   value1="$pekko.version$"
   group="org.apache.pekko"
-  artifact="akka-stream_$scala.binary.version$"
+  artifact="pekko-stream_$scala.binary.version$"
   version=PekkoVersion
 }

 ## Introduction

-Akka Streams provide a uniform model of stream processing graphs, which allows flexible composition of reusable components.
+Pekko Streams provide a uniform model of stream processing graphs, which allows flexible composition of reusable components.
 In this chapter we show how these look like from the conceptual and API perspective, demonstrating the modularity aspects of the library.

 ## Basics of composition and modularity

-Every operator used in Akka Streams can be imagined as a "box" with input and output ports where elements to be processed arrive and leave the operator.
+Every operator used in Pekko Streams can be imagined as a "box" with input and output ports where elements to be processed arrive and leave the operator.
 In this view, a `Source` is nothing else than a "box" with a single output port, or, a `BidiFlow` is a "box" with exactly two input and two output ports.
 In the figure below we illustrate the most commonly used operators viewed as "boxes".